This is my story…

 I remember standing outside our home in Cape Town and watching international aircrafts fly by and I imagined that one day I would live overseas.
 I had always known in my heart that I was destined to discover a life beyond Cape Town…

 My mother was a single mother who worked as a machinist at a shoe factory in Cape Town.
 My mother and my grandfather had continuously encouraged me to dream big and adopt a growth mindset.
 I had a very strong knowing that learning, growing and having the right attitude would empower me to become limitless in achieving my own definition of success.
-With a dream in my heart, a desire to take actionable steps and an unwavering faith in myself I had embarked on creating my own purpose driven journey.
+With a dream in my heart, a desire to take actionable steps and an unwavering faith in myself I had embarked on creating my own definition of success.

-Growing up in Bonteheuwel in Cape Town I had witnessed first-hand the challenges and obstacles faced with growing up in a low socio-economic neighbourhood.
-I had always held the belief that I was never at a disadvantage, instead, I had infinite advantages.
-I had always visualised a more hopeful future for myself.
-I believed that challenges, obstacles and hurdles are opportunities for growth.
-I had handwritten my deepest desires and goals on a piece of paper.
-I was around ten years old at the time.
-I had tucked away my note under my pillow, visualised my goals so vividly like a movie playing in my mind.
-I have always believed that taking action, having clear goals and making empowered choices would inspire positive outcomes.
-Today I can honestly say I have achieved every goal on my list.
-I believe that the difference between a dreamer and a doer is all about taking action.
+I was around ten years old when I had hand written my goals and vision for my life on piece of paper and tucked it away under my pillow.
+I had visualised my goals so vividly like a movie playing in my mind.
+I have always believed that following my gut instinct, taking action, having clear goals and making empowered choices would inspire positive outcomes.
+Today I can honestly say, I have achieved every single goal on my list.
+I believe that the big difference between a dreamer and a doer is all about taking action and having faith in yourself, your own empowerment and building your own self-esteem.
 A dream without a plan of action is merely an illusion.

 In grade eleven I had my first casual job working over weekends at a high-end fashion retail chain.
 I had saved my money and opened my first bank account at eighteen years old.
 When I graduated from high school, all my friends in my group had gone to university, they were chatting about the excitement of being on campus, meeting up and hanging out as a group.
 I must admit I was envious that I could not join them on their university journey straight away.

-I had received a significant salary increase and purchased my first car at twenty one.
-It was an adorable little Fiat Uno, paid with the help of a small deposit from my mother.
+I had received a significant salary increase and purchased my first car at twenty-one.
 I had my driver’s license, my car, my education, a bank account with a stable income, but I wanted more, my vision continued to evolve.

 I remember going for my interview at the hotel and feeling a warm tingling sensation running down my spine.
 I remember driving by these beautiful luxurious ocean front hotels with my family and reading about them in the Conde Nast Traveler magazine, thinking to myself how amazing it would be working at a 5-star hotel of this calibre.